 Headache is the symptom that is in direct correlation with the increase of arterial pressure.

-Moreover, because of this you will feel vomiting or/and nausea.
-These symptoms lead to increase arterial pressure.
-If your doctor will notice such symptoms, and he/she knows that you have diabetes, he/she will ask to run a kidney biopsy to confirm the diagnosis.
+Moreover, because of this, you will feel vomiting or nausea.
+These symptoms lead to an increase arterial pressure.
+If your doctor notices such symptoms, and he/she knows that you have diabetes, he/she will ask to run a kidney biopsy to confirm the diagnosis.
 If confirmed, immediate treatment is advised to start.

-Weapon of first choice is the group of medicaments known as ACE inhibitors.
-They stop the very important metabolic chain, which contributes to the increase of the arterial blood pressure.
+The weapon of first choice is the group of medicaments known as ACE inhibitors.
+They stop the very important metabolic chain, which contributes to the increase in arterial blood pressure.

-In additon, ACE inhibitors have positive effect on the kidney, slowing down the progress of the disease.
-These drugs reduce the hypertension too.
+In additon, ACE inhibitors have positive effect on the kidney, slowing down the progression of the disease.
+These drugs reduce hypertension too.

-Unfortunately, in most of the cases, diabetic kidney disease leads to development of chronic renal failure, where the kidney is no longer able to do its work.
+Unfortunately, in most cases, diabetic kidney disease leads to development of chronic renal failure, where the kidney is no longer able to do its work.

 You have to know that the blood glucose concentration depends on the amount of glucose acquired with the food and the amount of glucose used during the day.